 If you are an inmate of a correctional institution, we may disclose to the institution or agents there of your protected health information necessary for your health and safety of other individuals.

 Federal Law allows us to release your protected health information to appropriate health oversight agencies or for health oversight activities (Ex: Joint Commission for Accreditation of Healthcare Organizations, Kansas Hospital Association).

 For Specialized Government Functions

-We may disclose your protected health information for specialized government functions as authorized by law such as to Armed Forces personnel, fro national security purposes, or to public assistance program personnel.
+We may disclose your protected health information for specialized government functions as authorized by law such as to Armed Forces personnel, for national security purposes, or to public assistance program personnel.

-We maintain a website that provides information about our hospital.
-This “Notice” is on the website.
-The website address is: http://www.ransom.org/wpransom/
+We maintain a hospital website that provides information about our hospital.
+This “Notice” is on the website which is located atwww.ransom.org.